The material presented here is for educational purposes only and is not intended to be used as financial, investment, or legal advice.

 6. Support Your Community

 When you buy local, your support extends beyond just helping the owners of the business.
 The dollars that you put into buying a product or getting a loan with your local credit union also channel back into any community outreach that the company does.
 Some local shops and services participate in volunteer projects or donate a portion of their profits to charity.
 By purchasing from a local business, you also support the causes it helps.
-Credit unions support the community through nonprofit grants, scholarships, financial literacy programs and more — so when you bank local, you know that your money helps your neighbors!
+Credit unions support the community through charitable donations, nonprofit grants, scholarships, financial literacy programs and more — so when you bank local, you know that your money helps your neighbors!

 7. Create Local Jobs